davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_HCF_v001 created to start looking at a card game (High Card Flush)
 * AdditionalCoding_HCF_v001 makes a simplifying first order approximation to reduce calculations by ~450x
 * AdditionalCoding_HCF_v001 creates all the potential sub-hands of length 1, 2, 3, 4, 5, 6, and 7
+* AdditionalCoding_HCF_v001 creates ranks for the main game for all the potential sub-hands